r1m/GSExtended/README.md

 It does not !
 ---------------------
 * Make coffee or blueberry muffins
 * Fix Grooveshark bugs !
-If you see incoherent number of vote, it's because of the way GS refreshes its content.
+If you see incoherent data, it may be because of the way GS refreshes its content.
-	Usually visit navigate away/back from BC page fixes this.
+	Usually navigate away/back from BC page fixes this.

 Instructions
 ------------